-Children ≥12 years and Adolescents: SubQ: Initial: 400 mg once, followed by a maintenance dose of 200 mg every other week or 600 mg once, followed by a maintenance dose of 300 mg every other week
+Children ≥12 years and Adolescents: SubQ: Initial: 400 mg once (administered as two 200 mg injections), followed by a maintenance dose of 200 mg every other week or 600 mg once (administered as two 300 mg injections), followed by a maintenance dose of 300 mg every other week.

-Corticosteroid-dependent asthma or comorbid atopic dermatitis (moderate to severe in patients ≥18 years): SubQ: Initial: 600 mg once followed by a maintenance dose of 300 mg every other week.
+Corticosteroid-dependent asthma or comorbid atopic dermatitis (moderate to severe in patients ≥18 years): SubQ: Initial: 600 mg once (administered as two 300 mg injections), followed by a maintenance dose of 300 mg every other week.

-Adolescents ≥18 years: SubQ: Initial: 600 mg once, followed by a maintenance dose of 300 mg every other week.
+Adolescents ≥18 years: SubQ: Initial: 600 mg once (administered as two 300 mg injections), followed by a maintenance dose of 300 mg every other week.